intothedeep/MEANstack-Board/README.md

 -RESTful

 Now I am working on pagination.
+I will bulid fileupload module and email module.
-I will apply fileupload with Gulp to this project.
+Also, I will learn Docker, Gulp and Sass(or Less) to apply them to my project.